 FAQs About Rental Property Depreciation

-Can you take bonus depreciation on rental property?
+Can I depreciate land on a rental property?